Lidya Nada via Unsplash

 Just being proficient linguistically is not enough to translate emojis.
 Context and cultural differences need to be considered, thus full localization of the content is essential.

 Are you curious about using emoji in your cross-cultural content?
-Send us an email.
+Contact us for a free consultation.